Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-## 4. Ask the button value
+## 4. Ask for the button value

-Now we have the button service ID, we can easily get the button value by sending a message to button service in `Switcher_Loop`.
-The button service will reply with a message containing the button value!
+Now that we have the button service's ID, we can easily get the button's value (or state) by sending a message to the button service in `Switcher_Loop`.
+The button service will reply with a message containing the button's value

-If we send this request at every Loop, this will create messages a lot and overload the network.
-This will consume a lot of RAM and create network congestion!
+If we send this request at every loop, this will create too many messages and overload the network, consuming a lot of RAM and creating network congestion.

-Let’s space them from 10ms!
+Let’s space them to 10ms between each one!

-1. **Execute request every 10ms**
+1. Execute request every 10ms

-On your Switcher_loop we will have to do something to be able to send a message every 10ms.
+We will have to bring improvement to the **Switcher_loop** to be able to send a message every 10ms.

-You can use the sysTick to get a 1ms precision date using `Luos_GetSystick();`.
-This tick give you the opportunity to count how many millisecond are passed!
+You can use the **sysTick** to get a 1ms precision date using `Luos_GetSystick();`.
+This tick gives you the opportunity to count the milliseconds.

 Let’s create a variable to track the **LastAsk**: